Generalizing to Unseen Domains: A Survey on Domain Generalization: Discussion

 \subsubsection{Domain generalization to novel categories}

 The existing DG algorithms usually assume the label space for different domains are the same.
 A more practical and general setting is to support the generalization on new categories, \textit{i.e.}, both domain and task generalization.
 This is conceptually similar to the goal of meta-learning and zero-shot learning.
 Some work~\cite{maniyar2020zero,mancini2020towards} proposed zero-shot DG and we expect more work to come in this area.
+There are some prior work \cite{shu2021open,zhu2021crossmatch} that tried to use the boundary-based learning paradigms or consistency regularization to solve this problem, which are good approaches that future work might build methods upon them.